unsaved/bycontract-plus/README.md

 ## DESIGN:

-This module provides a map that's the same as that provided by Dmitry Sheiko's [bycontract](https://www.npmjs.com/package/bycontract) module, with the feature extensions described below.
+This module provides is the same as Dmitry Sheiko's [bycontract](https://www.npmjs.com/package/bycontract) module, with the feature extensions described below.
 I tried contracting Dmitry to get his direction on the best way to extend his